ome/omero-guide-figure/docs/omero_figure_scripting.rst

 #.
 The labels should be added.
 Note that you can undo and redo these changes in the UI as normal.

 #.
-Try out other examples in https://github.com/ome/training-scripts/tree/v0.6.0/practical/javascript
+Try out other examples from the *scripts* directory.

 .. |script_icon| image:: images/scripts_icon.png